 |Project leader||Organize a team of analysts, programmers and others to create an innovative solution|

 Learn more in this short video featuring MIS students

 What type of programming do you do in MIS?

-An MIS professional will typically not be asked to write large and complex computer programs but should know how the code works.
+An MIS professional will typically NOT write large and complex computer programs but should know how the code works.
+Some MIS professionals will write code to create innovative new applications (e.g., a new App).
 The MIS professional will often direct computer programmers on what to build.